-Immigration Paralegal: these paralegals must stay in-tune with the ever-changing and evolving immigration laws in the United States, so they can directly participate in strategy sessions with attorneys.
+Immigration Paralegal: these paralegals must stay in tune with the ever-changing and evolving immigration laws in the United States, so they can directly participate in strategy sessions with attorneys.

 Personal Injury Paralegal: these paralegals specialize in tort, which means they’ll be working with laws focusing on the wrongs done by an individual or corporation against another individual or their property.

 Each of these entry-level paralegal jobs focuses on a specific specialization that may require furthering one’s training or education.
-It’s also essential for prospective paralegals to note the fact that job opportunities vary from state-to-state.
+It’s also essential for prospective paralegals to note the fact that job opportunities vary from state to state.

-Salary Potential: What is a Certified Paralegal Salary?
+What is a Certified Paralegal Salary?

 Upon earning certification and entering the job field, determining a paralegal job’s salary is often the next question on an individual’s mind.
 The average median certified paralegal salary, as well as for those working as legal assistants during 2017 was $50,410 annually.
 What this broke down to was $24.24 hourly for a paralegal certificate salary.
 There were 285,600 jobs across the country reported in 2016.
 As of 2018, the growth for paralegal jobs was expected to reach a 15% growth between 2016 to 2026 according to projections by the Bureau of Labor and Statistics.